 We define each offer individually, but for Design our typical conditional offer is

-• A*AA at A-level (including Mathematics)
+• A*AA at A-level (including A* in Mathematics)

-You need to be academically ambitious: note that the majority of Christ’s students arrive with higher grades than the requirements.
+You need to be academically ambitious: note that the majority of students arrive with higher grades than the requirements.

 If you’re taking another qualification, we expect you to be working at or close to the top of the mark range i.e.